-The presumption in favour does not apply to development in areas subject to flood risk or coastal erosion, where polices in the NPPF suggest that development should be restricted.
+While the presumption in favour of development is a key objective of the NPPF, the presumption in favour does not apply to development in areas subject to flood risk or coastal erosion, where polices in the NPPF suggest that development should be restricted.
 Further information is given in Sections 4.4 and 5 of this guide.